 The best thing about booking a stay at Santa Claus Village Rovaniemi cabins is the LOCATION.

-Plus, you can book all the different Santa Claus Village activities on the spot.
+Another reason to stay in the village is that you book all the different Santa Claus Village activities on the spot.

 Image credit: Visit Rovaniemi